What are the functions of Call Centre Workforce Management?

 WFM (aka Workforce Management, WFO or Workforce Optimisation) actually comprises several different functions.

 In smaller centres, one individual may perform all the functions whilst in large centres, having an entire team devoted to Workforce Management is not uncommon.

-More recently, we have also seen a marked increase in the number of suppliers offering third-party Workforce Management services.
+More recently, we have also seen a marked increase in the number of suppliers offering third-party Workforce Optimisation services.

 The most basic functions of workforce management include:

 So what actually is Call Centre Workforce Management?

 These steps below provide an indicative way Workforce Management or Workforce Optimisation is used within call centres.

 The first thing you want to do is get hold of all your previous data.

 You will normally find all the information you need in your ACD.

 You should be able to run reports for intraday and run back reports to the time you first had your ACD installed.